NISHA-DAHARE/NISHA-DAHARE/README.md

 - 👋 Hi, I’m @NISHA-DAHARE
 - 🌱 I’m currently learning: basics of programming!!
-- 🎓 currently pursuing MCA from NIT RAIPUR.
+- 🎓  Pursuing MCA from NIT RAIPUR.

 <!---
 NISHA-DAHARE/NISHA-DAHARE is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.